................................'How to Go West to Burgundy!'..........................

 Burgundian-Dutch culture is a magical combination of the good food and convivial lifestyle of the Latin cultures, plus the practical functionality of the Germanic cultures.
 It is 'Fun that Works!'. .
 Burgundian culture was so successful and admired in its prime hundreds of years ago, that the Burgundian empire spread through marriage, not wars!
 The high point of Flemish-Burgundian culture was roughly 1491- the year before Columbus returned from his discovery of the "New" World. .
 The 'Calidocious' key to Burgundian-Dutch culture is the variant of Dutch most commonly spoken in Flanders.
 'Flemish Dutch' can be described as Dutch spoken with a French accent.
 It is the real Calidocious treat. .
 Because the challenge of convincing English speakers to learn a second language is daunting, Calidicious Inc. proposes to use the teaser of Flemish chocolates to hook Americans on learning the Flemish variant of Standard Dutch.

 .
 To help make 'Flemish Dutch' as easy as possible for English speakers, Calidocious Inc. proposes several ways to simplify (by slightly adding to) Standard Dutch grammar and spelling to create an idiom called 'California Dutch'. .
-Calidocious Inc. nicknames the new idiom 'Sideways' Dutch or 'Double' Dutch'.
+Calidocious Inc. nicknames the new idiom 'Sideways' Dutch, 'Double' Dutch', or 'Alt English'.
 'Sideways' refers to the shortening of pronouns after verbs.
-'Double' refers to a reduction of the three genders of Flemish-Dutch, to a use of co-pronouns for 'you (thou)' and 'you all (ye)', to the new lingo's role as a co-language with English, plus to the traditional meaning of 'an incomprehensible language'.
+'Double' refers to a reduction of the three genders of Flemish-Dutch, to a use of co-pronouns for 'you (thou)' and 'you all (ye)', and to the traditional meaning of 'an incomprehensible language'.

 California Burgundy- Stanford Memorial Chapel

-'Double Dutch' also refers to the principle that 'California Dutch' is intended to be a co-language, or add-on, to English.
-More than learning any other language, except Frisian, (which is a twin of 'Olde English'), learning Dutch increases a student's understanding of English because 'Modern Dutch' has largely retained the grammar of 'Old' and 'Middle English'.
+More than learning any other language, except Frisian, (which is like a twin of 'Olde English'), learning either 'California Dutch' or 'Modern Dutch' increases a student's understanding of English because they have largely retained the grammar of 'Old' and 'Middle English'.

-Almost all the changes to 'Standard Dutch' are implemented via 'diacritical' markings, such as backwards or forwards accents.
-(With the help of an app under development, almost all those marks, with the exception of forward accent marks, will eventually be able to be automatically added to texts).
+Almost all the changes of 'California Dutch' to 'Standard (Modern) Dutch' are implemented via 'diacritical' markings, such as backwards accents, forwards accents, or apostrophies.
+(With the help of an app under development, almost all those marks will eventually be able to be automatically added to texts).

 Burgundica (-lifornia)- Like Flanders, California has burgundian roots.